oschettler/fritz/Fritz.md

 In the last loop, the ".." creates a range.
 The Numbers 2, 3, 4 are printed.
 If you want an inclusive range, use three dots "...".

+## Alternative - No loops

+It might be possible to completely go without loops:

+  var list: ("aaa" "bbb" "ccc")
+  to loop i in list:
+    if not i:
+        return
+    loop i

 ## Iterators

 Iterators may be invoked separate from loops, like list comprehensions in Python